 If you've had hands-on experience with the ill-fated Wii U pro controller, then the look and feel should be somewhat familiar to you.
 We found the weight and sturdiness of this gamepad to be comfortable enough over long periods of time.
 It should be noted, it's a touch heavier than both Sony and Microsoft's current generation offerings, but that dissipated quickly.

 It is another asymmetrical controller, which is something worth noting if you're on the look out for that familiar PlayStation feel.

 If you've been in the market for a solid E-sports gamepad - but didn't want to spend in excess of $150 - then you should find that the V2 proves its metal from the offset.
 Tweaking and tinkering really is the name of the game with this modular controller; especially for its 'mecha' tactile buttons - which were satisfyingly clicky in our testing - and the adjustable sensitivity of the two analog sticks.

 It is wired, however, something that may not gel with those looking to sit a decent distance away.
 If you play a lot of fighting games with a pad - as I do - you should feel right at home with the options afforded to you.
 At just a touch over the MSRP of the standard Xbox gamepad, it's worth a second look if these features are appealing to you.

 Read more: best Razer controller

 Looking for more ways to enhance your gaming setup?
-Maybe it's time to upgrade to one of the best gaming desks or best gaming chairs.
-If you're PC is getting on a bit, take a look at our guides on the best gaming laptops and best gaming PC.
+Definitely check out your control alternatives with the the best gaming keyboards and best gaming mouse candidates.
+And maybe it's time to upgrade to one of the best gaming desks or best gaming chairs.
+If your PC is getting on a bit, take a look at our guides on the best gaming laptops and best gaming PC.